-Members were reminded of the requirement within the Justice Act (Northern Ireland) 2011, for Council to establish a (Policing and Community Safety Partnership) PCSP.
+Members are reminded of the requirement within the Justice Act (Northern Ireland) 2011, for Council to establish a (Policing and Community Safety Partnership) PCSP.
 Furthermore the Council is required to nominate Political Members to the PCSP and membership should reflect, as far as practicable, the balance of parties on the Council.

-Members were advised that Cllr Drew Ritchie resigned his position on Antrim and Newtownabbey PCSP and has been replaced by Cllr Stephen McCarthy with immediate effect.
+Members are advised that Cllr Drew Ritchie resigned his position on Antrim and Newtownabbey PCSP and has been replaced by Cllr Stephen McCarthy with immediate effect.
 The current membership of Antrim and Newtownabbey PCSP is demonstrated in the table below:

 Cllr Audrey Ball (DUP)

 Ś Cllr Linda Clarke (DUP)

-Je.
-Ald Mandy Girvan (DUP)
+oel Ald Mandy Girvan (DUP)

 Ē Cllr Michael Goodman (Sinn Fein)

-۸e Cllr Neil Kelly (Alliance)
+Ae Cllr Neil Kelly (Alliance)

-Cllr Michael Maguire (UUP)
+al Cllr Michael Maguire (UUP)

-ij Cllr Stephen McCarthy (UUP)
+ţi Cllr Stephen McCarthy (UUP)

 Political Members Cllr Noreen McClelland (SDLP)

-Cllr Paul Michael (UUP)
+~ Cllr Paul Michael (UUP)

 Cllr Stephen Ross (DUP)

 Valerie Adams

-= Niall Kelly
+ŧ Niall Kelly

 ndependent Members Terry McGoldrick

 depende Members Adree Wallace

-er er Kenneth Wilkinson
+e me Kenneth Wilkinson

-ğŠ Kathy Wolff
+ĕ ¥ Kathy Wolff

-Vacant
+- Vacant

 Vacant

 Education Authority

-ر م Northern Health and Social Care Trust
+ט מ Northern Health and Social Care Trust

-ate Northern Ireland Fire & Rescue Service - Vacant
+Designated Members Northern Ireland Fire & Rescue Service - Vacant

-Designated Members Northern Ireland Housing Executive
+gne Northern Ireland Housing Executive

-esi Ae Police Service of Northern Ireland
+esiç Aeı Police Service of Northern Ireland

-~ ۵ Probation Board for Northern Ireland
+× ۵ Probation Board for Northern Ireland

-outh Justice Agency of Northern Ireland
+Youth Justice Agency of Northern Ireland

-Members noted that two Independent Member positions were currently vacant and were aware that Independent Members were appointed by the Northern Ireland Policing Board.
-The Northern Ireland Policing Board had advised that they were unable to appoint independent members as a replacement until the Policing Board is reconstituted and an appointment panel convened.
+Members will note that two Independent Member positions are currently vacant and will be aware that Independent Members are appointed by the Northern Ireland Policing Board.
+The Northern Ireland Policing Board have advised that they are unable to appoint independent members as a replacement until the Policing Board is reconstituted and an appointment panel convened.

-Members noted that the Northern Ireland Fire and Rescue Service position is currently vacant.
-Staff are pursuing this with Northern Ireland Fire and Rescue Service to ensure that a representative is nominated at the earliest opportunity.
+Members will note that the Northern Ireland Fire and Rescue Service position is currently vacant.
+Staff are pursing this with Northern Ireland Fire and Rescue Service to ensure that a representative is nominated at the earliest opportunity.